“Geography is the subject which holds the key to our future” Michael Palin

 Here at Park End we understand that the teaching of geography should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

-Geography is made up of two main areas; physical geography and human geography.
-Our aims within the national curriculum for geography are to ensure all pupils:
+Our aims within the national curriculum for geography are to ensure all pupils are taught

-- Visits to Sunderland Winter Gardens, Danby and Guisborough Forest
+- Visits to Sunderland Winter Gardens, Danby, Guisborough, Grizedale and Hamsterley Forest

 - Visits from the Wildlife Trust